 If you are going to teach a live session online, a web conferencing platform is necessary.

 Most web conferencing platforms allow you to communicate with your participants via video, audio, and written chat and to screen share.

 Some platforms though have additional features that will allow you to run a training session almost in the same way as a face-to-face session.

-One of such features is called ‘breakout rooms’.
+One such feature is called ‘breakout rooms’.
 This feature allows you to split your participants into small groups so that they can work together with only the people in that group.
 In this way, you will be able to facilitate small-group discussions and activities.

 Another very useful tool to have is the online whiteboard with a drawing tool.
 This feature allows you and your participants (even when they are working in small groups) to write and draw.
 It is very useful for jotting ideas down and drawing diagrams such as mind maps.

-There are some free online whiteboards solutions available, but it is handy to have this function as part of your web conferencing system.
+There are some free online whiteboard solutions available, but it is handy to have this function as part of your web conferencing system.